 Use of sources and citation

 You should familiarize yourself with the rules that apply to the use of sources and citations.
+We strongly recommend using the most common style guides for your references, i.e. Chicago or Harvard.
 If you violate the rules, you may be suspected of cheating/attempted cheating.

 Language of examination

-You may write your examination paper in Norwegian, Swedish, Danish or English.
+The language of the examination will be English.
 Grading scale

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.